 Kaukauna is a medium-sized city located in the state of Wisconsin.
 With a population of 15,854 people and six constituent neighborhoods, Kaukauna is the 51st largest community in Wisconsin.

-Kaukauna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kaukauna is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kaukauna is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kaukauna who work in office and administrative support (13.83%), sales jobs (12.03%), and management occupations (6.59%).
+There are especially a lot of people living in Kaukauna who work in office and administrative support (13.50%), sales jobs (11.21%), and food service (6.97%).

-The citizens of Kaukauna are slightly better educated than the national average of 21.84% for all cities and towns, with 21.27% of adults in Kaukauna having a bachelor's degree or advanced degree.
+The education level of Kaukauna citizens is a little higher than the average for US cities and towns: 21.96% of adults in Kaukauna have at least a bachelor's degree.

 The people who call Kaukauna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaukauna residents report their race to be White, followed by Native American.
 Important ancestries of people in Kaukauna include Dutch, Irish, Polish, and French .